V. Vaidyanathan: Career

-On 13 January 2018, IDFC Bank and Capital First announced a merger.
-IDFC Bank issued 139 shares for every 10 shares of Capital First, and Vaidyanathan took over as the MD and CEO of the combined bank.
-To secure a commercial banking license, Vaidyanathan agreed for the merger and assumed control of the bank's management.
-He had always wanted to set up a bank.
-In fact, it took him just two sittings to finalise the merger of Capital First into IDFC Bank, and the regulator backed him.
-And although virtually all the top private equity firms dismissed his plans for Capital First as unrealistic, he soldiered on.
+On 13 January 2018, IDFC Bank and Capital First announced a merger, and Vaidyanathan took over as the MD and CEO of the combined bank.

 In September 2023, Vaidyanathan sold 5.07 crore shares of IDFC First Bank for ₹478.7 crore to US-based GQG Partners through a block trade transaction.
-From the revenue generated, ₹229 crore was allocated for the subscription of new shares in IDFC First Bank, ₹240.5 crore designated for personal income tax settlement, and ₹9.2 crore directed towards supporting pre-established charitable causes such as support for the National Association of Blind to empower and rehabilitate visually impaired individuals, contributions to the Birla Institute of Technology Scholarship Program, and assistance to the Rukmini Trust.
+From the revenue generated, ₹229 crore was allocated for the subscription of new shares in IDFC First Bank, ₹240.5 crore designated for personal income tax settlement, and ₹9.2 crore directed towards supporting pre-established charitable causes.

 On 19 September 2024, the Reserve Bank of India approved his re-appointment as IDFC First Bank’s Managing Director and Chief Executive Officer for three years, effective from 19 December 2024.

 Philanthropy

-In January 2018, he announced that he had donated half a million shares of Capital First, valued ₹40 crore, to Rukmini Foundation which is a social welfare trust to support activities providing education and healthcare support for economically underprivileged children.
+In January 2018, he announced that he had donated half a million shares of Capital First, valued at ₹40 crore, to Rukmini Foundation which is a social welfare trust to support activities providing education and healthcare support for economically underprivileged children.
 Some of the initial beneficiaries of the trust are Genesis Foundation which works on the healthcare of children, Samparc who works on the rehabilitation and education of children, and Apnalaya which works in the area of education of slum children in Mumbai.

-In November 2018, Vaidyanathan gifted 4.29 lakh shares, valued ₹20 crore, to drivers, maids, present, as well as former colleagues and family members.
-V Vaidyanathan has gifted ₹68 crore of his wealth.

 Personal life

 He was born into a family of four siblings.
 His siblings joined the Indian Air Force and the Indian Army like their father.
 Vaidyanathan, on the other hand, was the first to join the private sector.

 Vaidyanathan is an active marathoner.
 He ran 8 marathons and 22 half marathons.
-In his spare time, he plays guitar.
+In his spare time, he plays the guitar.

 He lives in Mumbai with his family, consisting of his father, wife, and three children.

-In February 2022, Vaidyanathan gifted shares worth ₹4 crore to five of IDFC First's employees, including help and a driver.
-In May 2021, he gave away 4.3 lakh shares, worth over ₹2.4 crore to three persons from IDFC First Bank to help them buy a house.